Looking for a Personalized Diet Plan?

 3. Raw Jackfruit Stir Fry

 One small cup (100 grams) of raw jackfruit stir fry contains 113 kcal.
 44% of these calories are from carbohydrates, 9% are from protein, and 47% are from fat.
-Raw jackfruit stir fry is a good source of potassium, vitamin C, magnesium, biotin, and an excellent source of dietary fiber and vitamin D. Individuals with diabetes can eat this recipe in moderation (not more than 1 small cup).
+Raw jackfruit stir fry is a good source of potassium, vitamin C, magnesium, and biotin, and an excellent source of dietary fiber and vitamin D. Individuals with diabetes can eat this recipe in moderation (not more than 1 small cup).

 Conclusion